pascals-msft/adop-arm/README.md

 azure group deployment show <my-resource-group>
 ```

-Once the deployment ended, you can access the ADOP portal on the deployment's siteUri output, which looks like: `http://<dnsNamePrefix>.<azure-location>.cloudapp.azure.com`.
+Once the deployment ends (after usually between 15 than 20 minutes), you can access the ADOP portal on the deployment's siteUri output, which looks like: `http://<dnsNamePrefix>.<azure-location>.cloudapp.azure.com`.

 For more information: